KnairdA/blog.kummerlaender.eu/source/00_content/articles/2014-07-11_mapping_arrays_using_tuples_in_cpp11.md

 As we can see a `IndexSequence` template specialization instance is passed to the variadic `callConstructDocument` method to expose the actual sequence values as `Index`.
 This method then resolves the `Index` parameter pack as both the array and `std::tuple` index inside the calls to the `valueGetter.get` template method which is called for every sequence element because of this.
 What this means is that we are now able to implement non-template `constructDocument` methods inside XSLT external function implementations such as [FunctionTransform](https://github.com/KnairdA/InputXSLT/blob/master/src/function/transform.h).
 The values passed to these methods are automatically extracted from the argument array and converted into their respective types as required.

 While this article only provided a short overview of mapping arrays using tuples in C++11 one may view the full implementation on [Github](https://github.com/KnairdA/InputXSLT/blob/master/src/function/base.h) or [cgit](http://code.kummerlaender.eu/InputXSLT/tree/src/function/base.h).

+**Update:** The recently passed C++14 standard adds a [`std::integer_sequence`](http://en.cppreference.com/w/cpp/utility/integer_sequence) template to the standard library which covers the same use case as the custom `Sequence`  and `IndexSequence` templates detailed in this article. `FunctionBase` was already [modified](https://github.com/KnairdA/InputXSLT/commit/b9d62d5ce1e3f92a8ab34239c6e4044ad57180df) accordingly as one should obviously rely on the standard's version of a integer sequence in the future.